Science and Technology in the Budget

-ACS supports federal agency efforts to experiment with adaptable and flexible grant structures to maximize the impact of S&T investment.
+ACS supports federal agency efforts to experiment with adaptable and flexible grant structures to maximize the impact of S&T investments.
 One example from the National Institutes of Health is introduction of longer grants to fund laboratories, rather than specific projects.
-The National Science Foundation (NSF) is testing a shift from traditional project-specific grants for principal investigators to more graduate student research fellowships.
-Programs that involve interdisciplinary teams of researchers on high-priority topics, such as the Department of Defense’s Multidisciplinary University Research Initiatives and the Department of Energy’s Energy Frontier Research Centers, also deserve fresh attention as models for other agencies.
+Programs that involve interdisciplinary teams of researchers on high-priority topics, such as the Department of Defense’s Multidisciplinary University Research Initiatives, the Department of Energy’s Energy Frontier Research Centers and Energy Innovation Hubs also deserve attention as models for other agencies.

 Such changes are expected to improve research funding predictability, enhance the quality of graduate student training and enable greater scientific achievements with the available funding levels.
-The Society, for instance, supports a distribution of funding to foster a healthy balance between new and established investigators.
+The Society also supports a distribution of funding to foster a healthy balance between new and established investigators.

 Translating discoveries to commercial applications